ukparliament/ontologies/meta/weeknotes/2022/30/index.md

 ## Apologies

 We begin with apologies.
 We are well aware that our regular reader starts to worry when we go missing for a week.
 Four weeks is altogether too long.
 We can only note that a brief warm spell and vacation season got in our way a little.
 Please rest assured, our combined noses are once more pressed to the proverbial grindstone and we are - as a great man once said - [fit and working again](https://www.youtube.com/watch?v=lsBoajapOOk).
-And [Michael's](https://twitter.com/fantasticlife)'s scuba-diving trips to St Lucia won't pay for themselves.
+After all, [Michael's](https://twitter.com/fantasticlife)'s scuba-diving trips to St Lucia won't pay for themselves.

 ## All the right steps, not necessarily in the right order